-Trip Planner: Europe / UK / Scotland / Orkney Islands / Mainland / Stenness / Historic Sites / Standing Stones of Stenness
+Trip Planner: Europe / UK / Scotland / Orkney Islands / Mainland / Stenness / Standing Stones of Stenness

 A contender for oldest henge site in the British Isles, Standing Stones of Stenness boasts a mysterious history that stretches back 5,400 years.
 Today, the Neolithic monument consists of four large standing slabs, although excavation work has revealed that there were once many more, encircled by a ditch and a bank.
 Experts suggest that the site was used for ceremonies celebrating the link between present and past communities.
 The stones were used in important rituals as late as the 18th century, although by that point the ceremonies would have related to Norse gods.
 Roam among the remains of this ancient construction and read the information board for in-depth information about their context and significance.
-Using our custom trip planner, Stenness attractions like Standing Stones of Stenness into our Stenness day trip planning website to see other points of interest to visit during your vacation in Stenness.
+Put Standing Stones of Stenness into our Stenness day trip planning website to see other points of interest to visit during your vacation in Stenness.

 Unable to display map at this time.
 Please try again later.